BTrDB/btrdb-python/docs/source/working/stream-manage-metadata.rst

 Updating Metadata
 ----------------------------
 An :code:`update` method is available if you would like to make changes to the tags, annotations, or collection.
-Note that a single operation could make multiple updates to the property version.
+By default, all updates are implemented as an UPSERT operation and a single change could result in multiple increments to the property version (the version of the metadata).

+Upon calling this method, the library will first verify that the local property version of your stream object matches the version found on the server.
+If the two versions do not match then you will not be allowed to perform an update as this implies that the data has already been changed by another user or process.

 .. code-block:: python